Close Menu

 How much do AirTags cost?

-The retail price of an AirTag is $29 or $99 for a pack of four.
+The retail price of a second-generation AirTag is $29 or $99 for a pack of four.
 That has been consistent since the original AirTags were introduced in 2021.
-However, unless you’re buying directly from Apple, you’re likely to find them at discounted prices, often around $24 for a single AirTag and $75 for a four-pack.

-So far, it looks like Apple and retailers will keep the second-generation AirTags at their retail prices.
-However, first-generation AirTags are being sold for as little as $70 for a pack of four, bringing the per-tag cost down to $17.50.
+So far, it looks like Apple and retailers are keeping the second-generation AirTags at their retail prices.
+However, first-generation AirTags are being sold for as little as $60 for a pack of four, depending on inventory, bringing the per-tag cost down to $17.50.

 We don’t know how much existing first-generation AirTag inventory is out there, so that pricing might persist for a while.
-It’s also likely that once second-generation AirTags hit the market, they too will be discounted by third-party retailers.
+It’s also likely that once second-generation AirTags have been on the market for a while, they too will be discounted by third-party retailers, often around $24 for a single AirTag and $75 for a four-pack, if the pricing of the original generation remains consistent.

 Do the new AirTags (2nd generation) look different?